natbibi/popcorn/README.md

 3. Design initial schema for Post and User
 4. Add CRUD functions for creating a new user and creating / deleting posts
 5. Add create and delete for comments on Posts and likes on Posts
+6. Add Like and Comment counter for posts

 ## Bugs
 - [ ] `new Date().toISOString()` shows the wrong UK time zone - 1 hour behind
 - [x] createPost and deletePost not working - Solved: add userID parameter
+- [x] empty posts can be created - Solved: add missing validation
+- [ ] unable to connect to Apollo Client

 # Wins & Challenges